raescartin/Recompiler/README.md

 An approach to algorithm optimization through circuit minimization techniques.

-This project is a novel approach to code optimization, centered around the backend of a recompiler: optimization of an intermediate language.
+This project is a novel approach to code optimization, centered around the middle end of a compiler: optimization of an intermediate language.
 The intermediate language uses only the logic NAND function and recursion.
 Two main data structures are used: a database of recursive functions and a forest of two input NAND functions.
 The forest of NAND functions is very similar to the [And Inverter Graphs](https://en.wikipedia.org/wiki/And-inverter_graph) used in state of the art circuit minimization methods, like [Berkley's ABC](https://people.eecs.berkeley.edu/~alanmi/abc/).